West Waynesburg, Pennsylvania

 West Waynesburg is a census-designated place in Franklin Township, Greene County, Pennsylvania, United States.
 It is located next to the western border of Waynesburg, the Greene County seat, within a mile of downtown, along Pennsylvania Routes 18 and 21.
 As of the 2010 census, the population of West Waynesburg was 446.

+West Waynesburg is sometimes referred to as “Bucktown”.
+This derives from the former owners of part of the land that West Waynesburg is today, the Buchanan’s, whom “Buchanan Avenue” is named for.
+The eastern side of West Waynesburg was owned by the Ely’s, whom “Ely Avenue” is named for.